AzurAPI/v2/source/includes/_ship.md

 # Ship Information
 <aside class="precaution">Some Discord servers may consider certain skins as NSFW.
-If you are developing a bot for a specific server, Do discuss how commands should be implemented before designing</aside>
+If you are developing a bot for a specific server, Do discuss how the command should be implemented before designing</aside>
 > The functions below returns JSON structured like this:

 ```json